Diocese of Lincoln: Bishops

 By virtue of the 2009 scheme of delegation, whilst the Bishop of Lincoln exercises general oversight, the Bishops of Grimsby and of Grantham were seen as leaders in mission in the north and south of the Diocese respectively until that scheme lapsed upon the 6 April 2013 retirement of the Bishop of Grimsby, which was followed by a review of roles of bishops in the diocese.
 The suffragan See of Grantham was created in 1905, and the See of Grimsby in 1935.
 It would seem that the decision to not fill the suffragan see of Grantham was taken at some point, but later reversed.

 Alternative episcopal oversight (for parishes in the diocese which reject the ministry of priests who are women) is provided by the provincial episcopal visitor, Norman Banks, Bishop suffragan of Richborough, who is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.
-There are also three retired bishops living in the diocese who are licensed as honorary assistant bishops:
+There are also four retired bishops living in the diocese who are licensed as honorary assistant bishops: